hammadshaikhha/Data-Science-and-Machine-Learning-from-Scratch/README.md

 1) Intuition

-2) Mathematics andStatistics behind the tool/algorithm
+2) Mathematics and Statistics behind the tool/algorithm

 3) Code implementation from scratch (using numpy)